Creating an LLC for your rental property(s) can be a smart choice, but whether it's the right move for you depends on a number of factors...

 When you create an LLC, you will need to create a separate bank account for your LLC.
 That way, your personal expenses are separated from business expenses.

 This makes it easier to claim business operating expenses when it comes time to do your taxes.
 It will be visually clear to you when you check your bank statements which expenses are business and personal.
-Even if you decide not form an LLC for your rentals having a seperate bank account for each of your properties is still a real estate accounting best practice.
+Even if you decide not form an LLC for your rentals having a separate bank account for each of your properties is still a real estate accounting best practice.

 The cost of setting up an LLC could be prohibitive depending on where your rentals are based.
 There are several applicable fees, and they vary widely from state to state.